unzagi/ConfigurationAutomation4NADs/README.md

 ------------

 1. Python 3 for Windows
-2. Install jinja2 for Python 3
+2. Install jinja2 for Python 3s
 3. Excel Spreadsheet of NADs templates for template specific information

 Assumptions
 -----------

-1. Basic working knowledge of Python
+1.Basic working knowledge of Python
-2. The above requirements are installed and setup

 Process - Generating the Jinja2 template
 ----------------------------------------